NOW AVAILABLE FOR PRE-ORDER – ONLY ON AMAZON!

 After finishing the series with The Last Dragon King, we’re now releasing the second bundled volume of the entire saga, containing Books 5-8:

 As with Bundle I (1-4), this one also contains some additional exclusive content, all the maps from the four books, and an exclusive new cover created by the same artist, the brilliant Collette J. Ellis.
 Fittingly, like my very first cover, this one also shows Bran himself, but for the first time with his faithful dragon, Emrys!

 So this is it, friends.
 The final, final book.
 One day I might return to this world for another story, but for now I’m focused on a whole new, completely different project, of which I might start telling you in a few months.

-The final volume of the Year of the Dragon saga, the Last Dragon King, is now available at all retailers.
 So if you haven’t yet made a pre-order, now is the time! (and if you have, you should be receiving the book today).

 This is the end of this story – and the beginning of another.
 Starting next year, I’ll be posting updates on my brand new project, The Superb Tyrant!
 Until then, it’s time for: